Languages of Nigeria: Niger–Congo languages

 The geographic distribution of Nigeria's Niger-Congo languages is not limited to the middle east and south-central Nigeria, as migration allows their spread to the linguistically Afro-Asiatic northern regions of Nigeria, as well as throughout West Africa and abroad.
-Igbo words such as 'unu' for 'you people', 'sooso' for 'only', 'obia' for 'native doctoring', etc. are used in patois of Jamaica and many Central American nations, Yoruba is spoken as a ritual language in cults such as the Santeria in the Caribbean and South-Central America, and the Berbice Dutch language in Surinam is based on an Ijoid language.
+Igbo words such as 'unu' for 'you people', 'sooso' for 'only', 'obia' for 'native doctoring', etc. are used in many English-based creole languages in the Americas, Yoruba is spoken as a ritual language in cults such as Santería in the Caribbean and South-Central America, and the now-extinct Berbice Creole Dutch language of Guyana is based on an Ijoid language.

 Even the above listed linguistic diversity of the Niger–Congo in Nigeria is deceptively limiting, as these languages may further consist of regional dialects that may not be mutually intelligible.
 As such some languages, particularly those with a large number of speakers, have been standardised and received a romanised orthography.
 Nearly all languages appear in a Latin alphabet when written.

 The Ibibio, Igbo, and Yoruba languages are notable examples of this process.
 The more historically recent standardisation and romanisation of Igbo have provoked even more controversy due to its dialectical diversity, but the Central Igbo dialect has gained the widest acceptance as the standard-bearer.
 Many such as Chinua Achebe have dismissed standardisation as colonial and conservative attempts to simplify a complex mosaic of languages.

 Such controversies typify inter- and intra-ethnic conflict endemic to post-colonial Nigeria.
 Also worthy of note is the Enuani dialect, a variation of the Igbo that is spoken among parts of Anioma.
 The Anioma are the Aniocha, Ndokwa/Ukwuani, Ika and Oshimilli of Delta state.

 Standard Yoruba came into being due to the work of Samuel Crowther, the first African bishop of the Anglican Church and owes most of its lexicon to the dialects spoken in Ọyọ and Ibadan.

 Since Standard Yoruba's constitution was determined by a single author rather than by a consensual linguistic policy by all speakers, the Standard has been attacked regarding for failing to include other dialects and spurred debate as to what demarcates "genuine Yoruba".

 Linguistically speaking, all demonstrate the varying phonological features of the Niger–Congo family to which they belong, these include the use of tone, nasality, and particular consonant and vowel systems; more information is available here.